HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/index.md

 ```
 ### Uploading Public Key

 Upload the public key to your License Server using the provided command line tool.
-Follow the instructions in the “Introduction as follows:
+Follow the instructions as described below:

 Get the Bearer Authentication from Flexnet using authorize endpoint: